-Benedum Center for the Performing Arts, Downtown Pittsburgh
+Benedum Center for the Performing Arts

-What makes a performance "sensory-friendly?"
+What makes it "sensory-friendly?"

 - allowed use of Ipads and other electronics for therapeutic uses

 - volunteers scattered throughout the theater to assist and direct audience members as needed

 - quiet areas and activity areas in the lobby for taking a break